elastic/apm/docs/agents/agent-development.md

 - `http.url` (the target URL)
 - `http.status_code` (the response status code)

+The span's `outcome` should be set to `"success"` if the status code is lower than 400 and to `"failure"` otherwise.

 The captured URL should have the userinfo (username and password), if any, redacted.